 - Complete all the requirements of your program outlined in the Academic Catalogue.

 - Attain the minimum grade point average for your respective program:

 In determining their GPA, GradDipCS students are permitted to discount courses for which they received low grades, as long as they have successfully completed the specifically required courses for the program and have completed at least 24 credit hours with a GPA of at least 2.7.
 The overall GPA for Masters students, however, will always take into account grades for all courses taken.

 You are required to complete your program according to the requirements as published when you were officially admitted into the program by the Admissions Office.
 If the program requirements have changed since your admission, however, you may elect to complete your program according to the newer requirements.

 Each year, at the discretion of the Senate (on the advice of the Academic Standards Committee), the following prizes are awarded at Convocation:

-- The Board of Governors’ Prize for Proficiency in the MCS Degree Program
+- The Board of Governors' Prize for Proficiency in the MA in Christian Studies Degree Program

 - The Board of Governors’ Prize for Proficiency in the MDiv Degree Program